 Plowing is scheduled on a first come, first-served basis and limited to 25 hours per landowner if other requests are pending.
 Once all requests have been serviced, additional plowing in excess of the 25 hours may be available.

 Plowing & Harrowing Costs

-- A minimum half-hour fee is charged for plowing, based on tractor size needed (as determined by the GFC)
+- A minimum one hour fee is charged for plowing, based on tractor size needed (as determined by the GFC).

-- Over the minimal half-hour charge, plowing will be charged in tenths per the hour meter on the tractor
+- Over the minimal one hour charge, plowing will be charged in tenths per the hour meter on the tractor